Business

 We may collect your personal information for the purposes of marketing, business development, and product improvements.
 For additional information please see our privacy policy.

-Below are the companies that have filed the most H1B Labor Certifications, and will be most challenged by this freeze:
+Below are the companies that have filed the most H1B Labor Certifications, and will be most challenged by this freeze, according to HR data:

-If you have any ideas of other metrics to track or would like to hear more, please feel free to reach out to us.
+If you have any ideas of other types of data analytics or would like to hear more about Revelio Labs and our HR data, please feel free to reach out to us.
+You can also check out our earlier newsletter on remote work here.

 author